cloudsurf-digital/illuminati/README.md

 Executes a shell command that returns a number. __This is potentially dangerous, as it allows for injection attacks, so use at your own risk.__ To alleviate this risk, you can either run reporter.py under its own user, or just remove metrics/ShellMetric.py.
-Specify variable names, and then the associated units as such:
+Specify the command to run, and the units:

-	[ShellMetric]
+	[ShellMetric:files]
-	num_files = ls -lah | wc -l
+	cmd = ls -lah | wc -l
-	num_files-units = Count
+	units = Count
-	variable = ...
-	variable-units = Kilobytes

 SphinxMetric
 ------------